Andy-Shao/Gear/README.md

 Why it exists ?
 ---------------
-I find out that, if you are writing java with your blood-hand.
+I think if you are writing java with your blood-hand.
 It is quit inconvenient.
 You can find out lots of Java util packages.
 For example: Guava, Apache Common.
 For my opinion, These jar do too much but it doesn't enough.
 This projection is core projection in Gear family jar system.